php1ic/nuclearmasses/README.md

 2016          -35635.830              70.852
 2020          -35583.015               4.870
 ```
-Or how do the mass excess of gold vary across the isotropic chain according to NUBASE in the most recent table for both experimentally measured and theoretical values
+Or how does the mass excess of gold vary across the isotopic chain according to NUBASE in the most recent table for both experimentally measured and theoretical values
 ```python
 >>> df.query("TableYear == 2020 and Symbol == 'Au'")[['A', 'NUBASEMassExcess', 'NUBASEMassExcessError', 'Experimental']]
              A  NUBASEMassExcess  NUBASEMassExcessError  Experimental